TRaSH-Guides/Guides/docs/Radarr/V3/Collection-of-Custom-Formats-for-RadarrV3.md

 ------

-### HDR-FraMeSToR
+### HDR (indeterminate)

-FraMeSToR doesn't add HDR to their 4K release name so I suggest to add this Custom Format at the same score as you add one of your HDR Custom Formats.
+Some groups don't add HDR to their 4K release name so I suggest to add this Custom Format at the same score as you add one of your HDR Custom Formats.

+For now it's only FraMeSToR that doesn't add HDR to their release name but in the feature we can add more to it if needed.

 ??? example "json"

     ```json
     {
-      "name": "HDR (FraMeSToR)",
+      "name": "HDR (indeterminate)",
       "includeCustomFormatWhenRenaming": false,
       "specifications": [
         {